What you should know

 Seek Care Immediately if

-- You have trouble breathing all of a sudden, or your heart is beating faster than normal.
+- You have sudden shortness of breath, or your heart is beating faster than normal for you.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.